How Deep Is Your Love (Bee Gees song): Composition and recording

-"One morning, it was just myself and Barry in the studio.
-He said, 'Play the most beautiful chord you know', and I just played, what happened was, I'd throw chords at him and he'd say, 'No, not that chord', and I'd keep moving around and he'd say, 'Yeah, that's a nice one' and we'd go from there.
-Then I'd play another thing - sometimes, I'd be following the melody line that he already had and sometimes I'd most probably lead him somewhere else by doing what I did.
+One morning, it was just myself and Barry in the studio.
+He said, "Play the most beautiful chord you know" and I just played—what happened was, I'd throw chords at him and he'd say, "No, not that chord," and I'd keep moving around and he'd say, "Yeah, that's a nice one" and we'd go from there.
+Then I'd play another thing—sometimes I'd be following the melody line that he already had and sometimes I'd most probably lead him somewhere else by doing what I did.
 I think Robin came in at some point.
-Albhy also came in at one point and I was playing an inversion of a chord, and he said, 'Oh no, I don't think it should be that inversion, it should be this', and so we changed it to that, but by the time Albhy had come in, the song was sort of there.
+Albhy also came in at one point and I was playing an inversion of a chord, and he said, "Oh no, I don't think it should be that inversion, it should be this," and so we changed it to that, but by the time Albhy had come in, the song was sort of there.

-A demo was made at Le Château d'Hérouville in France, with the additional recording done at Criteria Studios when they got back to Miami.
-As Weaver says, "We started work about 12 o'clock maybe one o'clock in the morning, and that demo was done at about three or four o'clock in the morning.
-Albhy played piano on the demo, I'd drunk too much or gone to bed or something.
+A demo was made at Le Château d'Hérouville in France, with additional recording done at Criteria Studios in Miami.
+Weaver said, "We started work about 12 o'clock—maybe one o'clock in the morning, and that demo was done at about three or four o'clock in the morning.
+Albhy played piano on the demo.
+I'd drunk too much or gone to bed or something.
 Then I woke up the next morning and listened to that, and then put some strings on it and that was it.
 Then we actually recorded it for real in Criteria.
-The chords and everything stayed the same[;] the only thing that changes from that demo is that when we got to Criteria, I worked out the electric piano part which became the basis of the song.
+The chords and everything stayed the same.
+The only thing that changes from that demo is that when we got to Criteria, I worked out the electric piano part, which became the basis of the song.
 It was the sound of the piano that makes the feel of that song."

-On the song's lyrics, Barry revealed:
+Of the song's lyrics, Barry said:

-"A lot of the textures you hear in the song were added on later.
-We didn't change any lyrics, mind you, but the way we recorded it was a little different than the way we wrote in the terms of construction.
-A little different for the better, I think, the title 'How Deep Is Your Love' we thought was perfect because of all the connotations involved in that sentence, and that was simply it".
+A lot of the textures you hear in the song were added on later.
+We didn't change any lyrics, mind you, but the way we recorded it was a little different than the way we wrote in the terms of construction—a little different for the better, I think.
+The title "How Deep Is Your Love" we thought was perfect because of all the connotations involved in that sentence, and that was simply it.

-There was some talk of Yvonne Elliman recording "How Deep Is Your Love," but, according to Barry, their manager Robert Stigwood said, "You've got to do this song yourself, you should not give it to anybody".
+There was some talk of Yvonne Elliman recording "How Deep Is Your Love", but according to Barry, Stigwood said: "You've got to do this song yourself.
+You should not give it to anybody".